 10. Assemble and install the servo mounting grommets.
 Connect an EF 20 AWG servo extension to each aileron servo lead (secure with heat shrink tubing or an EF Servo Safety Clip) and install the elevator and aileron servos in their designated locations.
 We highly recommend using the Extreme Flight socket head servo screws to mount your servos.
-The servo output spline on all of these servos should be oriented toward the front of the model.
+The servo output spline of the elevator and aileron servos should be oriented toward the front of the model.

 11. Locate the linkage components from the hardware package and the recommended servo arms for each surface.
 Thread a ball link onto each end of the provided turnbuckle pushrods.
 Install the linkages for the elevators and ailerons as pictured using the provided 3mm fasteners.
 Be sure to use the small conical spacers between the aluminum servo arm and ball link to prevent binding.
+For the elevator use the 1.75" mounting hole on the 2" EF arm.
+For the ailerons use the 1.25" hole in the 1.5" EF arm.
+This will ensure maximum mechanical advantage and best servo resolution.